coder-selvarajan/100-days-of-code/log.md

 **Thoughts** Need to learn about Animation in full swing.
 Currently i am unclear about various animation types & facilities

 **Link(s) to work :** [Thayam App](https://github.com/coder-selvarajan/thayam_flutter)

+### Day 10: Aug 17, Monday

+**Today's Progress**: Going thru Flutter animation tutorials in flutter.dev and in Udemy course.
+Working out codelab and sample projects

+**Thoughts** Still lot of concepts in animation to be covered.